+- The Executive Director of Commercial and Corporate Services is the designated Chief Finance Officer in accordance with Section 151 of the Local Government Act 1972 and is responsible for ensuring lawfulness and financial prudence of decision making, and for the proper administration of the Council's financial affairs.

+- The Head of Law and Governance is the Council's Monitoring Officer who has maintained an up to date version of the Constitution and has ensured lawfulness of decision making.

+- The Council has in place up to date Procurement Procedure Rules and Financial Procedure Rules, which are subject to regular review.

 - Written procedures are in place covering financial and administrative matters, as well as HR policies and procedures.
 These include:

 - Whistle Blowing Policy;

 - Anti Fraud and Corruption Policy;

 - Codes of Conduct;

 - Corporate Health and Safety Policy;

-- Corporate Complaints Policy:
+- Corporate Complaints Policy;

 - Corporate Procurement Strategy;

-- Procurement Codes of Practice;

 - Code of Practice for Partnerships;

 - Treasury Management Strategy;

 - Directorate / department budget management schemes.

 - There are robust and well embedded risk management processes in place, including;

 - Member Risk Champion;

 - Risk Management Policy and Strategy;

-- Nominated Head of Service lead for Risk Management:
+- Nominated Head of Service lead for Risk Management;

 - Corporate Risk Profile;

-- Corporate Risk and Governance Group;
+- Corporate Risk and Assurance Group;

-- Risk Profiles for major projects and significant partnerships;
+- Risk Profiles for major projects and significant partnerships.

-- Risk Management Intranet site;

-- There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.

-- Business Continuity Plans are in place, which are subject to ongoing review and development.

-- There are clearly defined capital expenditure guidelines in place.

-- Appropriate project management disciplines are utilised.

-- The Council participates in the National Fraud Initiative.

-- The Council has adopted and implemented the requirements of the Department for Work and Pensions Security Manual for the administration of Council Tax and Housing Benefit.

-- Procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 16 of the Education Act 2002.
+- There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts. - Business Continuity Plans are in place, which are subject to ongoing review. - There are clearly defined capital expenditure guidelines in place. - Appropriate project management disciplines are utilised. - The Council participates in the National Fraud Initiative. - The Council has adopted and implemented the requirements of the Department for Work and Pensions Security Manual for the administration of Council Tax and Housing Benefit. - Procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 16 of the Education Act 2002.

-3.7 The authority's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
+3.7 The authority's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).